-In addition, Larry has served his clients for more than 42 years on Litigation, Dispute Resolution, and Labor and Employment issues.
-He is a frequent contributor to industry publications, and coauthored and edits the “Workers’ Compensation and Disability Issues” chapter of The Practitioner’s Guide to Colorado Employment Law (1998-2016).
+In addition, Larry has served his clients for more than 44 years on Litigation, Dispute Resolution, and Labor and Employment issues.
+He is a frequent contributor to industry publications, and co-authored and edits the “Workers’ Compensation and Disability Issues” chapter of The Practitioner’s Guide to Colorado Employment Law, 1998-2018.

-- For more than 40 years, Martinez has represented the owners, operators and insurers of a United States Government weapons facility in Colorado on employment, intellectual property and business matters, and defended them in radiation and chemical injury and property contamination claims.
+- For more than 40 years, Larry has represented the owners, operators and insurers of a U.S. Government weapons facility in Colorado on employment, intellectual property, and business matters, and defended them in radiation and chemical injury and property contamination claims.

 - Quaery v.
 Collegiate Housing Services, Colorado, December 28, 2015.
-Lead trial counsel obtaining dismissal of a complex ADA complaint in U.S. District Court (Colo.).
+Lead trial counsel obtaining dismissal of a complex ADA complaint in U.S. District Court, Colorado.

 - Umphenour v.
 Montes et al, Colorado, March 13, 2017.
-Lead trial counsel obtaining dismissal of a complex ADA complaint in U.S. District Court (Colo.).
+Lead trial counsel obtaining dismissal of a complex ADA complaint in U.S. District Court, Colorado.

-- Member, Board of Directors, Volunteers of America Colorado, 2010-present
+- Volunteers of America Colorado, Board of Directors, 2010-present

 - Assistant Attorney General, Colorado, 1979-1980